Eric Pleasants

 Reginald Eric Pleasants (17 May 1913 – 1998) was a British national who joined the Waffen-SS serving in the British Free Corps during the Second World War.

-Despite being in the SS, Pleasants was never prosecuted by the British authorities on his post-war return to Britain.
+After the war, Pleasants was captured by the Soviets and spent eight years in Siberian gulags.
+Despite being in the SS, he was never prosecuted by the British authorities on his post-war return to Britain.
+The government concluded that the prison time already served by Pleasants constituted enough of a punishment.

 Early life

 Born in the Norfolk village of Saxlingham Nethergate, Pleasants attended school in Norwich to age 14, then worked variously as trainee electrician, forester, boxer, wrestler and then showman weight-lifter in Britain and continental Europe.